-Power Management and Monitoring Monitoring
+Power Management Reporting

-The Power Management and Monitoring settings are used to configure the reporting server.
+The Power Management Reporting settings are used to configure site membership and reporting server.
 These can be disabled if reporting is not required.
 This is, however, not recommended, because it will mean there is no direct way to measure site performance or fine tune the configuration.